ManiOrgrim/Rikitake/rikitake/README.md

 How Rikitake works
 ============
 The Rikitake routine can be summarized in 4 steps:
-1. Input creation and/or reading
+1. Input creation and/or reading;
-2. Integration
+2. Integration;
-3. Estimate of the greatest Lyapunov exponent
+3. Estimate of the greatest Lyapunov exponent;
-4. Image generation
+4. Image generation;

-From your terminal, get in the directory you want Rikitake to operate, and run the command 'rikitake'.
-Then Rikitake should run and the user will be asked for inputs.
+Input reading and creation

-##Input reading and creation
+====
 There are two ways the user can specify the desired inputs to Rikitake: in-run and out-run.
 As first step, Rikitake will search for a file called "input_values.txt" within the current wrking directory.
 If this file does't exist, the in-run input procedure will automatically start.
 If such file exists, the user will be asked "Do you want to create a new 'input_values.txt' file? (y/n)" via command line.
 If the answer is "y" ("yes") the in-run input procedure will be used,